 So, how do you pick the right path?
 If your team regularly handles complex, high-value deals in a competitive market, Miller Heiman is a strong contender.
 It’s built for situations where you’re not just selling to one person but to an entire committee, each with their own influence and motivations.
 Enterprise deals almost always involve many stakeholders, and this is where Miller Heiman truly shines.
 For simpler sales cycles, a conversational framework might be enough.
 Ultimately, the best approach often involves a blend.
 You can use Miller Heiman as your overarching strategy and equip your team with Challenger or SPIN techniques for individual interactions.
 The first step is a clear-eyed assessment of your sales process, which is something a custom sales playbook can help define.

-Is Miller Heiman Right for Your Business?
+Is the Miller Heiman Methodology Right for Your Business?

 Choosing a sales methodology is a significant strategic decision, and what works for one company might not be the right fit for another.
 Miller Heiman is a powerful and detailed framework, but its true strength shines in specific environments.
 It’s not a quick fix or a simple script; it’s a comprehensive system designed to bring clarity and strategy to the most challenging sales scenarios.
 If your sales process feels more like navigating a maze than walking a straight line, this methodology might be exactly what you need.